 What to Do When Your Dog Gets the Zoomies

-In general, your dog's episodes of the zoomies are nothing to worry about.
+Your dog's episodes of the zoomies are generally nothing to worry about.
 Just make sure that your dog is in a safe place when it happens.
 Being outdoors in a fenced-in area is the ideal location for the zoomies.

-If your dog gets the zoomies indoors, you might want to move anything fragile out of the way.
-Fortunately, most dogs are able to navigate with some grace even when frapping, but accidents happen.
+If your dog gets the zoomies indoors, it's a good idea to move anything fragile out of the way.
+Fortunately, most dogs are able to navigate with some grace even when frapping, but accidents can happen.
 Try to lure your dog to a carpeted area to avoid slipping and sliding.
 Also, try to keep your dog away from any stairs.

 If your dog somehow manages to get loose during an episode and you are not in a fenced-in area, you will need to carefully catch him.
 First, try the recall command.
 If that doesn't work, use an emergency recall (if you don't have one, you should work on this).
 Don't chase your dog as this will just seem like a game to him and will likely make him run away faster.
 Instead, make a different type of game out of it and try to get your dog to chase you.
 See if you can lure him to a fenced-in area or indoors.
 Then, keep playing for a little bit so it doesn't seem like a punishment.
 Once your dog settles down, offer treats and praise.

 When Two or More Dogs Have the Zoomies